Kim Gallagher: Accomplishments

 In 2005, Gallagher was inducted into the Athletic Hall of Fame at Upper Dublin High School as part of the inaugural class.

 Personal life

 Gallagher took up athletics following her brother Bart, who coached her in her early years.
 In 1983, she abandoned her studies at the University of Arizona because they interfered with her training.
 She married John Corcoran of Oreland, Pennsylvania, where the couple made their home.

 Death

 After the 1988 Olympics, Gallagher was diagnosed with colon cancer.
-She refused chemotherapy and used vitamins, diet, and rest as a remedy, which initially appeared effective.
+She refused chemotherapy and used vitamins, diet and rest as a remedy, which initially appeared effective.
 But the cancer reemerged in 1994.
-In her last years, she used a wheelchair, and died from a stroke aged 38.
-She was survived by her mother Barbara, father John, husband John Corcoran, and 13-year-old daughter Jessica Smith.
+In her last years, she used a wheelchair and died from a stroke, aged 38.